Caf Awards 2019: Salah, Mane and Aubameyang headline Player of the Year shortlist | Goal.com

 Men’s Coach of the Year: Aliou Cisse (Senegal - Senegal), Christian Gross (Switzerland - Zamalek), Djamel Belmadi (Algeria - Algeria), Moïne Chaâbani (Tunisia - Esperance), Nicolas Dupuis (France - Madagascar).

-Women’s Coach of the Year: Alain Djeumfa (Cameroon), Bruce Mwape (Zambia), Clementine Toure (Côte d'Ivoire), Desiree Ellis (South Africa) Thomas Dennerby (Nigeria).
+Women’s Coach of the Year: Alain Djeumfa (Cameroon), Bruce Mwape (Zambia), Clementine Toure (Ivory Coast), Desiree Ellis (South Africa) Thomas Dennerby (Nigeria).

 Men’s National Team of the Year: Algeria, Madagascar, Nigeria, Senegal, Tunisia.

-Women’s National Team of the Year: Cameroon, Côte d'Ivoire, Nigeria, South Africa, Zambia.
+Women’s National Team of the Year: Cameroon, Ivory Coast, Nigeria, South Africa, Zambia.